 - While vinyl siding installers are prevalent, fewer siding contractors install fiber-cement.

 - High demand and lower supply drives up costs.

 - Fiber-cement siding installation takes longer than vinyl siding installation.

 - Shipping costs are higher for this product as it is significantly heavier than vinyl.

-The cellulose fibers used in HardiePlank do not come from endangered species of wood.
+The cellulose fibers used in HardiePlank are not derived from endangered species of wood.
 The cement and sand used is in great abundance.
-And no toxic materials (i.e., vinyl) are used in its production.
+Also, no toxic materials are used in the production of fiber-cement siding.